portworx/k8s-px-examples/px-cheatsheet/README.md

 ## 1.1 PXCTL Basics Commands

 By default, the CLI displays the information in human readable form.
 For example, to learn more about the available commands, type pxctl help: `pxctl help`
+The current release of `pxctl` is located in the `/opt/pwx/bin/` directory of every worker node and requires that you run as it as a privileged user.

 Find out the portwrox current version : `pxctl -v` or `pxctl --version`